cyrusirandoust/cyrusirandoust.github.io/_posts/2024-06-24-microsoft-sentinel-unifi-networks-optimizing-smb-budget-cost-effectve-solution.md

 ## Cost Analysis

 ### Data Ingestion and E5 Grants
 Microsoft 365 E5 licenses come with a data grant of up to 5 MB per user per day for certain data types, including Azure AD logs, Defender logs, and advanced hunting data.
-With 14 users, the total grant is 70 MB per day.
-Given our ingestion rate of around 60 MB per day, this covers all our ingestion needs under the grant, resulting in zero additional ingestion costs.
+With 30 users, the total grant is 150 MB per day.
+Given our ingestion rate of around 120 MB per day, this covers all our ingestion needs under the grant, resulting in zero additional Sentinel costs.

 ### Storage Costs
 The primary costs outside of Sentinel itself come from storage, particularly Standard SSD Managed Disks, and the use of a virtual network.
 However, these costs are manageable with careful planning and resource allocation.